nobodyscripts/LeafBlowerScript/Readme.md

   - Updated function to check options.dat directly for settings.
 Collects errors and warning to report to user.

+- Cards
+  - Added Greedy card purchasing and opening.
+Use of Greedy ignores "Amount".
+  - Added CardsGreedyOpen and CardsGreedyBuy settings (both default off)

 ## TODO

 - Check settings from options.dat as bootup tests